Tocsiop/R8HEX/README.md

 </p>

 <p align="center">
-  <b><i>Note:</i></b> The developer provides no warranty with this software and will not be responsible for any direct or indirect damage caused by the usage of this tool.
-Dogerat is built for educational and internal use only.
+  This repository is for educational purposes only.
+The code provided is intended to help cybersecurity professionals and researchers understand the mechanisms of ransomware attacks to develop better defensive strategies.
+Any use of this code for malicious purposes, including unauthorized access to computer systems, data theft, or any activity that violates local, state, or federal laws, is strictly prohibited.
+The authors and contributors of this project are not responsible for any misuse of the code or any damages resulting from its use.
+By accessing or using the code in this repository, you agree to use it responsibly and ethically.
 </p>

 <p align="center">
   <b><i>Attention:</i></b> We do not endorse any illegal or unethical use of this tool.
 The user assumes all responsibility for the use of this software.